openworm/open-worm-analysis-toolbox/documentation/Movement Validation White Paper.md

 ###References###

 [18] David Harel.
 A grand challenge for computing: towards full reactive modeling of a multi-cellular animal.
-In Verification, Model Checking, and Abstract Interpretation, pages 323–324.
+Verification, Model Checking, and Abstract Interpretation, pages 323–324.
 Springer, 2004.

 [39] Karl R. Popper.
 The Logic of Scientific Discovery.
 Routledge, 1968.